IliasGiannakopoulosLab/VarNet/README.md

     -> append uncertainty maps to the reconstruction HDF5 files
 ```

 For learned-mask experiments, the reconstruction checkpoint contains both the VarNet weights and the learned mask parameters.
-The uncertainty runner loads and freezes the complete model.
-A fixed-mask checkpoint cannot be used as a learned-mask checkpoint because it does not contain trained mask parameters.
+The uncertainty runner reconstructs the corresponding learnable-mask model and loads the trained checkpoint before uncertainty training, calibration, or testing.

-The same values of the following variables must be used for reconstruction and uncertainty:
+Use the same reconstruction and mask settings for the reconstruction and uncertainty stages:

 ```bash
 MODEL_NAME